 - a solid, liquid, gas or combination of any of them

-... that has or that is likely to have an adverse (harmful) effect on the health of a person.
-This means that anything that worsens someone’s health is a possible health hazard.
+... that has or that is likely to have an adverse (harmful) effect on the health of any person.

 What is the Middlesex-London Health Unit’s role?

-In Ontario, health hazard prevention and management is one of the mandatory programs under the Ontario Public Health Standards which health units are required to deliver to the public.
+In Ontario, healthy environments is one of the mandatory programs under the Ontario Public Health Standards which health units are required to deliver to the public.

-Public Health Inspectors at the Middlesex-London Health Unit follow up on possible health hazards to help prevent and reduce health hazards in the community and promote the development of healthy built and natural environments.
+Public Health Inspectors at the Middlesex-London Health Unit help prevent and reduce exposure to health hazards in the community and promote the development of healthy built and natural environments.